Sick0M0de/artimes-hyperion/README.md

 ## 🔮 Features

-- **⏱️ Custom Pomodoro Timer with Savage Quotes**
-  Tick-tock like a pro, with Dante-level quips to keep you motivated.
+- **⏱️ Custom Pomodoro Timer with Savage Quotes** Tick-tock like a pro, with Dante-level quips to keep you motivated.
   *“You call that focus?
 Even Vergil’s ghost is laughing!”*

+- **🎧 **Battle Hymns: YouTube Music Integration**** Stream your focus tracks or power playlists directly from YouTube.
+Accepts both single video links and full playlist URLs to fuel your grind.
+  *"Every hunter needs a good soundtrack."*

-- **✍️ Real-time Note-taking like a Notion Clone**
-  Scribble your genius mid-battle—smooth, fast, and way cooler than  average diary.
+- **✍️ Real-time Note-taking like a Notion Clone** Scribble your genius mid-battle—smooth, fast, and way cooler than average diary.

-- **📅 To-do List with Priorities, Streaks, and Stat Tracking**
-  Prioritize like you’re dodging crazy hordes, track streaks like a style meter, and flex those stats like a true hunter.
+- **📅 To-do List with Priorities, Streaks, and Stat Tracking** Prioritize like you’re dodging crazy hordes, track streaks like a style meter, and flex those stats like a true hunter.

-- **👀 Background Focus Timer with Pause Recovery Logic**
+- **👀 Background Focus Timer with Pause Recovery Logic** Lose focus?
-  Lose focus?
 Hyperion’s got your back—pauses the clock and nudges you with a “Get it together, rookie!” recovery mode.

 - **💀 Minimal UI, Brutal Functionality**
   Sleek design with no nonsense—because who has time for fluff when you’re fighting procrastination?

 ## 🛠️ Built With